 Zion National Park Utah, USA Travel Guide

-Zion National Park is a federally protected area managed by the NPS for conservation.
+Zion National Park is a federally protected area managed by the NPS for preservation.

-Visitors are to carry out all trash, including food scraps ("pack it in, pack it out").
+Visitors are to carry out all trash, including food scraps ("pack it in, take your rubbish with you").

-Zion lies in a desert environment; water is a precious and limited resource.
+Zion lies in an arid region environment; water is a precious and limited resource.
 Conserve water during your visit.

 Be aware of environmental principles and how to act responsibly.